 Yes and no. More and more organizations have realized the potential of skilled project managers and the market for skilled industry experts is growing rapidly.

-On the other hand, there’s not a whole lot of demand for junior project managers.
+On the other hand, there’s less demand for junior project managers.
 Businesses are more likely to promote an existing employee to the role of project manager.

-Some of the more advanced courses require regular peer-review, or examination by an external board.
+Some of the more advanced courses require a peer-review, or examination by an external board.
 In these cases, the process can take weeks or months.
 But that’s only for the most advanced courses.
-Very few hold these certifications and they’re not 100% necessary, they’re more suited to project managers who take in interest in the theory of management.
+Very few hold these certifications and they’re not 100% necessary, they’re more suited to very experienced project managers.

 How much is a project management course?

 The cost of a project management course varies depending on how advanced the course is, the duration of the course and the course format.